-Under the requirements of the Securities Act of 1933, as amended, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3, and has duly caused this Registration Statement on Form S-3 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Plainsboro, State of New Jersey, on July 9, 2001.
+Under the requirements of the Securities Act of 1933, as amended, the Registrant certifies that it has reasonable grounds to believe that it meets all of the requirements for filing on Form S-3, and has duly caused this Amendment No. 2 to this Registration Statement on Form S-3 to be signed on its behalf by the undersigned, thereunto duly authorized, in the City of Plainsboro, State of New Jersey, on July 20, 2001.

-INTEGRA LIFESCIENCES HOLDINGS CORPORATION

-By: /s/ JOHN B. HENNEMAN, III
+INTEGRA LIFESCIENCES HOLDINGS CORPORATION By: /s/ JOHN B. HENNEMAN, III

-John B. Henneman, III

-Senior Vice President,

-Chief Administrative Officer
+John B. Henneman, III Senior Vice President, Chief Administrative Officer

-Under the requirements of the Securities Act of 1933, as amended, this Registration Statement has been signed by the following persons in the capacities and on the dates indicated.
+Under the requirements of the Securities Act of 1933, as amended, this Amendment No. 2 to this Registration Statement has been signed by the following persons in the capacities and on the dates indicated.

 SIGNATURE TITLE DATE

-President, Chief Executive Officer and Director July 9, 2001
+Stuart M. Essig President, Chief Executive Officer and Director July 20, 2001

-Stuart M. Essig, Ph.D. officer and bifector

-Executive Vice President, Chief Operating Officer July 9, 2001
+Executive Vice President, Chief Operating Officer and Director July 20, 2001

-George W. McKinney, III, Ph.D.
+George W. McKinney, III, Ph

-Senior Vice President, Finance and Treasurer July 9, 2001
+Senior Vice President, Finance July 20, 2001

 David B. Holtz

-Chairman and Director July 9, 2001
+Chairman and Director July 20, 2001

 Richard E. Caruso, Ph.D

-Director July 9, 2001
+Director July 20, 2001

 James M. Sullivan

-Director July 9, 2001
+Director July 20, 2001

 Keith Bradley, Ph.D.

-Director July 9, 2001
+Director July 20, 2001

-Neal Moszkowski

-/s/ JOHN B. HENNEMAN, III
+Neal Moszkowski /s/ JOHN B. HENNEMAN, III

+By: John.
+B. Henneman, III ATTORNEY-IN-FACT -